mattieice7486/HyperWord/README.md

 body-parser - Node.js body parsing middleware.
-express - Fast, unopinionated, minimalist web framework for node. path - Utility for working with file and directory paths.
+express - Fast, unopinionated, minimalist web framework for node. path - Utility for working with file and directory paths. mysql - Database for storing entries.

-Installing
+## Installing
 Clone the repo by openeing your Git Bash terminal and typing in (a directory you wish to house this application): git clone https://github.com/mattieice7486/HyperWorld.git

-Navigate to the SoleMate folder you just created by entering cd SoleMate into terminal.
+Navigate to the Hyperword folder you just created by entering cd Hyperword into terminal.

 Install the dependencies with the npm i command, this works because the package.json is setup with the needed dependencies.